Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact Dr. Juan Barajas today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Sports Vision Center at Barajas Vision Clinic provides Advanced Sports Vision Training for patients from Mission, Harlingen, McAllen, Brownsville, and throughout Texas.
+Contact Dr. Juan Barajas today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Mission, Harlingen, McAllen, and Brownsville, Texas and surrounding communities.